Skip to Main Content

 Set Decorators

-Expert set decorators bringing Moroccan interiors to life—from ornate riad courtyards to Saharan kasbah authenticity.
+Pro set decorators bringing Moroccan interiors to life—from ornate riad courtyards to Saharan kasbah authenticity.

+Here is how this works in practice.
 A set decorator selects and arranges the furnishings, artwork, drapery, and decorative details that bring a production designer's vision to life on screen.
 In Morocco, this means working within one of the world's most visually rich design traditions—from the zellij tilework and carved cedar ceilings of Fez's riads to the earthy pisé walls of Ouarzazate's kasbahs and the French Art Deco elegance of Casablanca's Habous Quarter.

+Here is the short of it.
 We connect you with Moroccan set decorators who know where to source locally—from the souks of Marrakech's medina and Fez's artisan workshops to the standing sets of Atlas Studios and CLA Studios in Ouarzazate.
 Morocco's long history as a filming destination means our decorators have deep networks for authentic North African, Middle Eastern, and biblical-era set dressing.

 ACT 01